SIZE:

 OUR CULINARY ADVICE:

-- If you’re going capelin fishing, light a fire and cook it directly on it.
-You can also roll it in flour and salt before grilling.
+- If you are going capelin fishing, light a fire and cook the fish directly over it.
+You can also roll the capelin in flour and salt before grilling.